karthik-ravi-1537/karthik-ravi-1537/GitHub-README/DetailedPages/now.md

 ## 🔍 Looking For

-- Fall 2025 / Winter 2026 Internships and/or 2026 Full-Time Roles
+- Winter/Spring 2026 Internships and/or 2026 Full-Time Roles
 - In **Infra, AI Systems, Product Engineering**
 - Teams that value curiosity, clarity, and kindness